-A CIBIL score tells the underwriter what a borrower has done with credit in the past.
+A FICO score tells the underwriter what a borrower has done with credit in the past.
 A cash flow score tells them how the borrower has managed their actual financial life over the last 12 months — the inflows, the outflows, the savings rate, the spending patterns, the financial shocks absorbed, and the trajectory of every metric from month 1 to month 12.
 It is not a replacement for the credit bureau score.
 It is the context that makes the bureau score interpretable.

 What a cash flow score measures — and what it does not

-A cash flow score is a composite assessment of a borrower's financial behaviour over the statement period, built from five dimensions: income stability, obligation management, savings behaviour, financial shock absorption, and balance trajectory.
+A cash flow score is a composite assessment of a borrower's financial behavior over the statement period, built from five dimensions: income stability, obligation management, savings behavior, financial shock absorption, and balance trajectory.
 It does not measure creditworthiness in the bureau sense — it does not know about loans at other institutions, historical late payments, or credit bureau enquiries.
 It measures what the bank statement reveals: how this person actually manages money, month by month, over a full year.

 The five dimensions together produce a cash flow score that complements the bureau score rather than duplicating it.
 A borrower with a strong bureau score and a weak cash flow score is a different credit risk from a borrower with a strong bureau score and a strong cash flow score.
 The bureau score reflects their history; the cash flow score reflects their current financial reality.